AdrianGehrig/Project-Autonomous-Car/Software/PlanB_ArtificialNeuralNetwork/README.md

    If everything goes right "Feuer frei! -->" will be displayed in the console.

 18. Adjust the speed in percentage with the slider (4)
-19. Start the autonomous mode by klicking [Starte autonomen Modus](5).
-The button will turn green, if everything went right and the car will start driving by it self.
+19. Start the autonomous mode by klicking (5) [Starte autonomen Modus] The button will turn green, if everything went right and the car will start driving by it self.
-20. If the button is pressed again or if the steering wheel or the accellerator on the remote contorl is touched, the car will initiate an emergency break for one second.
+20. If the button is pressed again or if the steering wheel or the accellerator on the remote control is touched, the car will initiate an emergency break for one second.
 After this break the car returns to manual mode.